 Just in recent years, Ho Chi Minh City became known for its craft beer scene.
 I made this tour for craft beer lovers like me who want to try all the city’s unique beers, even if they have a limited amount of time.

 Visiting the breweries in the order I suggest below adds up to only 2.7 km (1.7 miles) of walking.
 However, you can get a taxi (or order a Grab motorbike taxi for extra fun) anywhere along the route.

 A note on the price of craft beer in Vietnam

 Though domestic beer is very cheap in Vietnam, craft beer remains about the same cost as in the United States or in Europe.
 You can expect to pay about 120,000 VND for a 500 mL pint-sized glass of any of the beers described below.
 Because these taprooms are mostly catered toward towards and expats, many accept credit cards.

 Rooster Beers has the plainest beers of the breweries listed here, but that’s all part of their brand.
 This no-frills beer maker prides itself on making “classic beers” with names like: Blonde, Pale, Dark, Wit, IPA, and Pilsner.

 You can find their beer at many locations throughout the city, but for this tour, I recommend the Chicken Coop in the Backpacker District.

 Travelers on a budget: This is the place where you’ll want to eat.
-Their menu is full of cheap options cooked by various restaurants nearby and delivered to the taproom by motorbike.
+Their menu is full of fairly-priced options cooked at their other location and deliver to the taproom by motorbike—an experience in itself!